megyerikenez/systemDevelopmentBackend/README.md

 ### 5. Let's see if it works.
             Open your browser and navigate to localhost You should see something like this : ["Blog post #0","Blog post #1","Blog post #2","Blog post #3","Blog post #4"]

+### 6. How to Stop and Start the Enviroment
+            If you had enough coding for the day just go to the project folder and use "docker compose stop".
+            If you had enough coffee to comeback for a code session use "docker compose start".

+### HELP
+	    Don't use "docker compose down".
+It will remove the docker context which means its a fucking nuke :) You will lose every data in cache and in the database.